saymoniphal/fswd-p4-item-catalog/README.md

 ### Use Vagrant virtual machine

-1. Go to `catalog` directory in the terminal,
+1. Go to `catalog` directory in the terminal.

 2. Run the `vagrant up` command.
 This creates the required virtual machine, installs the required packages and creates the catalog